 As the days went by, Meg’s condition did not change.
-She was in intensive care in critical but stable condition.
-Eight day post accident, Meg had three surgeries: the installation of a feeding tube, a trachea tube, and the placement of a diaphragmatic pacer(DPS).
-The DPS is a medical device that is implanted in a ventilator-dependent patient to give the ability to breathe without a ventilator for short periods of time.
-All three surgeries were performed to improve the quality of life for a high level complete quadriplegic.
+She was in the Intensive Care Unit in critical but stable condition.
+Eight days after her accident, Meg had three surgeries: gastrostomy feeding tube insertion, tracheostomy, and diaphragmatic pacer(DP) implantation.
+A DP is a medical device implanted in a ventilator-dependent patient, allowing them to breathe without mechanical assistance for short periods.
+All three surgeries were performed to improve the quality of life of a high-level cervical complete quadriplegic.

-Twelve days after her accident, Meg was transferred to the Shepherd Center in Atlanta.
-Shepherd specializes in the treatment and rehabilitation of SCI patients.
-Shepherd’s preliminary plan was to train Meg’s parents how to care for a high level quadriplegic.
-On day 2 at Shepherd, Meg started to have small controlled movements and she never looked back.
+Meg was transferred to Shepherd Center in Atlanta, Georgia, four days later.
+Shepherd Center specializes in the treatment and rehabilitation of SCI patients.
+Their preliminary plan was to train us to care for a high-level quadriplegic.
+On day 2 of being at Sheperd Center, Meg started to have small controlled movements, and she never looked back.
 Over the next few months, she continued to gain movement and strength.
-By June, she began taking her ﬁrst steps assisted by physical therapists or overhead suspension lifts.
-By late July, she no longer needed the ventilator or DPS to breathe.
-She became the second patient ever to have her DPS wires cut.
+By June, Meg began taking her ﬁrst steps, assisted by physical therapists and overhead suspension lifts.
+She no longer needed the ventilator or DPS to breathe by late July and became the second patient ever to have her DPS wires cut.
 Approximately one year after her accident, Meg no longer needed her wheelchair.
-To this day, Meg continues to improve.
+To this day, Meg is living on her own, fully independent and continues to improve.

-WVU Trauma Center and Hospital saved Meg’s life and the Miami Project’s pioneering medical treatments gave her the spark that she needed to begin neuron recovery.
-The Shepherd Center discovered her ﬁrst movements and inspired her to an amazing physical recovery.
-The chain of events that led to Meg’s recovery inspired the establishment of “Mission for Miracles”.
-Mission for Miracles is a 501c3 non-profit organization that helps with spinal cord injury prevention and awareness, and supports the medical facilities that made Meg’s recovery possible.
+The WVU Critical Care and Trauma Institute at WVU Medicine saved Meg’s life.
+The Miami Project’s pioneering medical treatments gave her the spark she needed to begin neuron recovery, and the Shepherd Center discovered her ﬁrst movements inspiring her remarkable physical recovery.
+The chain of events that led to Meg’s recovery inspired the establishment of Mission for Miracles and The Grand Bash.